Welcome to Vietnam!

 Welcome to Cambodia!

 For a true off-the-beaten-path experience with excellent service, look no further than Cambodia, the “Kingdom of Wonders.”
 The name isn’t unearned; from the 8th wonder of the world Angkor Wat, to the countryside of Battambang.
-You will adventure in the lush jungles, explore the amazing villages, lush rice fields, and the pre-Angkorian and Angkorian temples.
+You will adventure in the lush jungles, explore the amazing villages, vast rice fields, and the pre-Angkorian & Angkorian temples.

-Are you interested in experiencing the unique cultures of two Southeast Asian countries on an epic 12-day adventure that combines bustling cities, tranquil countrysides, and ancient kingdoms?
+Are you interested in experiencing the unique cultures of two Southeast Asian countries on an epic 11-day adventure that combines bustling cities, tranquil countrysides, and ancient kingdoms?
 Then this trip is for you.

-The true gem of Southeast Asia is in it’s people.
-The countless smiles and laughs you’ll encounter in everyday interactions and observations are bound to have an affect on how you view life, family and community.
+The true gem of Southeast Asia is in its people.
+The countless smiles and laughs you’ll encounter in everyday interactions and observations are bound to have an effect on how you view life, family and community.

 But traveling in Southeast Asia does offer challenges.
 The food is often spicy.
 The tropical, humid climate can be hot.
-The culture shock is real.
-So come in with an open mind and willingness to try new things, and this adventure will certainly fulfill you.
+Culture shock is real.
+Come in with an open mind and willingness to try new things, and this adventure will fulfill you.

 -Age requirement: 21+

 -Physical Rating: Moderate.
-Accessible for most travelers, with short cycling distances (less than 10 miles) on well-maintained roads.
+Accessible for most travelers, with challenging, but short cycling distances (less than 10 miles) on well-maintained roads.